Polished concrete: Advantages

 LEED 2009 standards contain guidelines for using polished concrete flooring to qualify for LEED credits.

 Disadvantages

-Previously, polished concrete floors were considered to have an extremely long life, but actually, their life depends on the usage.
-If the usage is heavy, the polished concrete floor begins to degrade in quality.
+Service life depends on the surface quality and the usage.
+If the usage is heavy, the polished concrete floor will degrade.
+Cementitous concrete is not acid-resistant.

 Damage and Degradation

-Even though polished concrete doesn't peel off like Epoxy and PU floors, its damage happens in the following phases:
+Even though polished concrete doesn't peel off like Epoxy and PU floors, damage may happen: